Licenses, Tags, Permits, Endorsements and Validations

 - Only hatchery salmon and hatchery steelhead may be recorded on the Hatchery Harvest Tag.

-- The combined angling tag along with all hatchery harvest tags must be in possession and presented when requested.
+- All angling tags must be in possession and presented when requested.

-- Harvest tags are included with daily/multiday licenses.
+- Combined angling tags are included with daily/multiday licenses.

 - Anglers are not required to record the harvest of jack salmon.